TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 uibuilder.cancelTopic('my topic', topicChgEvt)
 ```

+### `watchUrlHash` - Toggle (or manually set on/off) sending URL Hash changes back to Node-RED in a standard msg.

+Manually set on/off using the parameter, e.g. `watchUrlHash(true)`.
+Or toggle by not sending the parameter.

+URL Hashes are used by front-end routers for single-page apps (SPAs).
+Turning on this feature lets you track user "page" changes in SPA's.
+Don't forget to turn on the optional "Include msg._uib in standard msg output." flag (uibuilder advanced settings) if you need to track changes in multiple browser tabs or users.
+Which most likely you will want to.

+Can also be called as a command from Node-RED via `msg._uib.command` = `watchUrlHash`.
+The optional `msg._uib.prop` set to true/false will manually turn on/off.

+This function uses the `truthy` utility function for the optional parameter and so will accept truthy/falsy entries not just true/false.

 ### Custom Events

 The UIBUILDER library also issues a number of custom events.
 These can be handled using the standard `document.addEventListener` JavaScript function.